 •Privacy is still afforded however, as the entrance to the Cottage is to the rear of our home and you have your own off-road car parking space at the side of the property and ample space at the nearby roadside front.

-•Several stairs lead from the sitting room up to the modern kitchen, which is fully fitted and well equipped with an electric cooker with ceramic hob, fridge, microwave oven, and a breakfast table and chairs.
-A freezer can be made available if required.
+•Several stairs lead from the sitting room up to the modern kitchen, which is fully fitted and well equipped with an electric cooker with ceramic hob, fridge, small freezer, microwave oven, and a breakfast table and chairs.

 •The bedroom has a sumptuous king size bed (new for 2013) and bedroom furniture.
 The bed has a duvet and a choice of firm and medium pillows, and all linens are provided.

 •The modern en-suite bathroom has a full sized bath, wash hand basin, WC and a separate shower cubicle with electric shower.
 Towels are provided.

 •Electricity is included in the rental and night storage heaters when required provide heating.
 Logs for the wood burner are available from the owners (starter basket of logs provided).